Schools School of sustainability

-From worm farms to whole-of-school ‘no waste’ days, at Banyule Primary School in Rosanna, sustainability is everyone’s business.
+From worm farms to whole-of-school ‘no waste’ days, at Banyule Primary School, sustainability is everyone’s business.

 Beginning with school garden beds back in 2011, a few years later Banyule Primary School signed up with ResourceSmart Schools, a free program run by Sustainability Victoria that helps schools embed sustainability within their curriculum.

 Banyule PS has now developed a range of sustainability initiatives, including water tanks, a greenhouse, solar panels, composting, chickens and a worm farm.
 They’ve also achieved the highest possible ResourceSmart rating of five stars, recognising that the school not only integrates sustainability in everything they do, but also helps other schools become sustainable.

 “We teach kids that we’re not sending paper to landfill ever – we’ve got recycling bins for that.
 We’re not throwing fruit into the red landfill bins – we’re giving it to the chooks.”

 Courtney says one of the keys to the school’s environmental success is its whole-of-school participation.
 “Through the house system, students are divided into four Action Teams, representing the four areas of sustainability: waste, biodiversity, energy and water.
 Each house focuses on one of the areas for an hour each term and at the end of Term 4 we have a celebration day.”